ava-labs/avalanche-network-runner/docs/reference.md

 ## `add-permissionless-validator`

-Add permissionless validator to elastic subnets.
+Adds a permissionless validator to elastic subnets.

 ### Usage